Season Information

 "The funniest farce ever written!
 Never before has side-splitting taken on a meaning dangerously close to the non-metaphorically medical." - New York Post

-Hear Director Eli Simon share his thoughts on the show:
+Check back to hear Director Eli Simon share his thoughts on the show.

 Major support is provided by Robert and Lorna Cohen Endowment for Excellence in Drama, the Theatre Guild and the Claire Trevor Society.